sabinanoss/sabinanoss/README.md

 I am Sabina Nossová, a **Junior Web Developer** from Czech republic.

 In 2022, I graduated with a bachelor's degree of Theory of Interactive Media , where I tasted the world of programming for the first time in my life.
-From the beginning, I wasn't sure if it was the field for me, but after first week learning basics of HTML 5 and CSS 3  I fell in love with it immediately.
+From the beginning, I wasn't sure if it was for me, but after first week learning basics of HTML 5 and CSS 3  I fell in love with it immediately.

 To facilitate learning, I successfully completed a 3-month retraining course focused on JavaScript, Node.js, Responsive web design, Bootstrap and Manual testing.
 I am currently continuing to study frameworks and other technologies. see my learning timeline below.